ashxtt/Ash-s-Portfolio/README.md

 ## Issues and Resolutions
 ### One of the issues I had as I was making my portfolia is, I wasn't able to get the page to scroll to each section as I click on the menu bar.
 I have not resolved that propblem yet.
 I have learned how to use scroll reveal.
 I am able to have the contents on the page drop in from different dirrections.
 ### A problem I just noticed is when commiting my code to github.io , my website doesn't do the scroll reveal animations. (note to fix soon).
+## Update: I have fixed the issue with the scroll reveal, it should be working when clicking into the website.